Gheorghe Eminescu: Imprisonment and return as a scholar

-By the 1970s, Eminescu had moved with Elena, his wife of 60 years, into a home on Laurențiu Claudian Street, in the eastern Bucharest neighborhood of Iancului.
-He lived a secluded existence under the Nicolae Ceaușescu regime and its national communism—maintaining a private "cult of Greater Romania, of [his uncle] The Poet, and of Napoleon", receiving regular visits from Popa and from his wartime orderly, Marin Stan.
+Gheorghe Eminescu appeared alongside Augustin Z. N. Pop at literary festivals, including one held in Constanța during April 1963, and another one held at Mircești that December.
+In June 1964, he appeared at Iași's Central University Library, where he spoke about the poet.
+As noted by teacher Ștefan Stănoiu: "Preserving Raluca's physical features, precisely the same ones that the poet himself had inherited [...], Gheorghe Eminescu brought to life several moments from the poet's life, revealing Mihail's [sic] attitude toward the governing classes, as well as their indifference and adversity toward the poet."
+By the 1970s, the Lieutenant Colonel had moved with Elena, his wife of 60 years, into a home on Laurențiu Claudian Street, in the eastern Bucharest neighborhood of Iancului.
+He lived a secluded existence under the Nicolae Ceaușescu regime and its national communism—maintaining a private "cult of Greater Romania, of [his uncle] The Poet, and of Napoleon", while receiving regular visits from Popa and from his wartime orderly, Marin Stan.
 By his own estimations, he owned the largest book collection in Romania, which Yolanda supplied with most of what had been published in French about the Napoleonic era.

-His other interest was in documenting the life of his famous uncle, but met with the rigors of communist censorship.
+Eminescu's other interest was in documenting the life of his famous uncle, but met with the rigors of communist censorship.
 As Popa recalls, he was noticeably upset that his uncle had been deemed a "Moldovan" poet in the Soviet Union—where poems such as Doina, which stated his Romanian nationalism, had been left "forgotten".
 In 1973, with help from the local schoolteachers' union, he published in Deva a collection of primary sources, Profil eminescian ("Eminescian Profile").
 In April of that year, he began corresponding with literary historian Al. Husar, discussing his other work, in Napoleonic studies.
 A long-time member of Ion Hangiu's Society of Romanian Philologists, he traveled annually to Ipotești to take part in commemorations of Mihai Eminescu's death.
 He stopped doing so in 1979, when the regime allowed I. D. Marian to publish an Eminescu monograph that the Lieutenant Colonel saw as blasphemous.
 He expressed his revolt in a short article, which was allowed for print in România Literară.